-Michael pointed at a brown dot halfway up the mountainside.
+Michael pointed at a brown dot halfway up the main island.
 “We stop there.
 The Virgils live a few miles higher.”
 He circled a white spot at the trail’s top, near the cloudy peak.
-“When we stop hiking, you could continue to the White Walls of Sheridan.
-But I cannot guarantee your entrance, or your audience.”
+“When we stop hiking, you could continue to the white-walled monastery of Sheridan—but I cannot guarantee your entrance, or your audience.”

 Jay, Craig, Suzy, Henry, Eva, and Lilly ate brunch below deck.
 Jay almost spilled tea when their ferry bumped a dock.